 Second, having braces will not only fix my problem with the overcrowding of my teeth.
 Crowded teeth can also cause cavity, bad breath and gum infection.
 Because of my crooked teeth, I can’t floss or brush it properly which then leave the bacteria in my mouth alive and happy.

-Third, I asked the question, “Is it really worth it to spend my money for the braces?”.
-My answer for this was “Yes”.
-Although late 20’s is not the ideal time, it is the only time that I can afford to pay for it.
+Third, I asked the question, “Is it really worth it to spend my money on the braces?”.
+My answer to this was “Yes”.
+Although the late ’20s is not the ideal time, it is the only time that I can afford to pay for it.
 I am still single with no big responsibilities whatsoever so why not spend it on something that will ultimately benefit me for a long time.
 I just thought of it as my “personal investment”.
 Obviously, I have to spend money for 1-2 years but when my teeth are fixed and done, it can’t beat the level of confidence that I will have.
 And maybe, I will get more opportunities in the future that will let me earn more money because of my new self-confidence.

 Fourth, my college graduation photo was horrible.
 Do you have this photo that you hang on the wall so people know that you completed your degree?
 I had mine in our house but I seldom looked at it because my teeth were so obvious.
 They say it was fine but I know people who looked at it were just kind to me.
 Looking back at that moment, I want to be as presentable as I can be when my photo will be taken for special events.
 What will my wedding pictures look like or family pictures?
 I don’t want to have that awkward smile ever again.